Purdue-FYE/engr-13100-2026-fall/source/quizzes/Excel Question Banks/Probability & Uncertainty/Relative Probability/Traffic-Intersection.md

 b) Using relative probability, what proportion of the measurements was the light yellow?
 Write your answer as a fraction or decimal.

 c) Your supervisor asks you how many hours in a 24-hour period the light is yellow.
-How would you answer?
+In one to two sentences, briefly explain how you would answer?